Title

 The Philippine Government sued El Monte de Piedad for unpaid internal-revenue taxes on its banking deposits and capital, denying its claim of exemption as a savings bank.

-Act No. 1189 (Internal Revenue Law) defines a bank under section 110 and, by section 111, imposes (a) a monthly tax of one‑eighteenth of one percent on the average amount of deposits subject to payment by check, draft or certificates of deposit, and (b) a monthly tax of one‑twenty‑fourth of one percent on the capital employed by banks in the business of banking.
-Section 111 contains an exception (paragraph 4) exempting deposits in “provident institutions, savings banks, savings funds, or savings institutions, having no capital stock and which do no other business than receiving deposits to be loaned or invested for the sole benefit of the parties making such deposits and without profit or compensation to the association or company,” subject to conditions (investment in satisfactory securities and a limit of P4,000 per depositor).
+The tax demand rested on the characterization of the defendant as a bank within section 110 of Act No. 1189.
+As a bank, it was subject to the taxes imposed by section 111: a monthly tax of one‑eighteenth of one percent on the average amount of deposits payable by check, draft, or represented by certificates of deposit; and a monthly tax of one‑twenty‑fourth of one percent on the capital employed in the banking business.
+Paragraph 4 of section 111 created an exception for deposits in certain savings institutions described as “provident institutions, savings banks, savings funds, or savings institutions, having no capital stock and which do no other business than receiving deposits to be loaned or invested for the sole benefit of the parties making such deposits and without profit or compensation to the association or company,” subject to qualifications about investments and per‑person limits.

 Issues Presented